 You can also play around with the length of the flick, but not too much.
 If you want to keep it simple, you can create a tiny flick.
 I call this a kitten eye (haha, get it?).
 When you want to go for the dramatic look, you can afford to make it a little longer.
 Avoid both extremes as it can look out of place.

 Another thing to consider is, what kind of shape you’re looking for.
 A straight sharp flick will give you an edgy look.
-Go for a curved flick and you will have a very graceful aura.
+Go for a curved flick to get that classic and graceful Sophia Loren vibe.

 Different Types of Cat Eye Makeup Looks

 The classic cat eye is great, but you can also play around with it once you are comfortable with it.

 Take a look at the different styles you can opt for:

 Who doesn’t love a good smokey?
 They are always trending.
 I love my fair share of black liners so this is one of my favorites.
 What’s more, it’s really simple to create!

 - Step 1: Create the cat eye with a pencil that can be smudged.